Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

-\paragraph{Quantitative comparison.} In Table~\ref{tab: main_tab}, our proposed Freqformer achieves state-of-the-art performance compared with other methods, including DMCNN~\cite{sun2018moire}, MDDM~\cite{MDDM}, WDNet~\cite{liu2020wavelet}, MopNet~\cite{he2019mop}, MBCNN~\cite{zheng2020image}, FHDe$^{2}$Net~\cite{he2020fhde}, and ESDNet~\cite{yu2022towards}.
-On the FHDMi dataset, it significantly outperforms other methods by a large margin in all three evaluation metrics.
+\paragraph{Quantitative comparison.} In Table~\ref{tab: main_tab}, our proposed Freqformer achieves state-of-the-art performance compared with other image demoiréing methods, including DMCNN~\cite{sun2018moire}, MDDM~\cite{MDDM}, WDNet~\cite{liu2020wavelet}, MopNet~\cite{he2019mop}, MBCNN~\cite{zheng2020image}, FHDe$^{2}$Net~\cite{he2020fhde}, and ESDNet~\cite{yu2022towards}.
+On TIP2018/LCDMoire/FHDMi datasets, Freqformer significantly outperforms other methods by a large margin in all evaluation metrics.
 This indicates superior reconstruction quality, structural fidelity, and perceptual similarity.
-On the more challenging UHDM dataset, our Freqformer ranks first in SSIM and LPIPS, and second in PSNR, closely following ESDNet-L. Notably, Freqformer achieves these competitive results with only 6.065M parameters, outperforming or matching methods with significantly larger model sizes (\textit{e.g.}, MopNet with 58.565M and MBCNN with 14.192M), highlighting its excellent trade-off between performance and model efficiency.
+On the more challenging UHDM dataset, our Freqformer ranks first in SSIM and LPIPS, and second in PSNR, closely following ESDNet-L. Notably, Freqformer achieves these with only 6.065M parameters, outperforming or matching methods with significantly larger model sizes (\textit{e.g.}, MopNet with 58.565M and MBCNN with 14.192M), highlighting its excellent trade-off between performance and model efficiency.

-Additionally, in Table~\ref{tab: comparison}, we train and test the best up-to-date image restoration models~\cite{wu2024one, cui2025adair, zamfir2024complexityexperts} for comparison.
-The AdaIR$^*$ and MoCE-IR$^*$ denote direct testing with their all-in-one checkpoint, while without $^*$ represents the retraining on the two datasets.
-Our model surpasses all five models with a compact model size, only inferior to OSEDiff in LPIPS, which has nearly 1B parameters.
+Additionally, in Table~\ref{tab: comparison}, we compare our method with several recent general-purpose image restoration models, including AdaIR~\cite{cui2025adair} and MoCE-IR~\cite{zamfir2024complexityexperts}, as well as the generative restoration model OSEDiff~\cite{wu2024one}.
+The inclusion of OSEDiff is motivated by the recent success of generative priors in related image restoration tasks, like~\cite{wang2026strsr, liu2025osdd, liu2025fidediff, Guo_2025_ICCV}.
+We further compare our method with the state-of-the-art RAW-sRGB image demoiréing model RRID~\cite{xu2024image}, as well as the video demoiréing methods STD-Net~\cite{STDNet} and DTNet~\cite{xu2024direction}.
+The AdaIR$^*$ and MoCE-IR$^*$ denote direct testing with their all-in-one model, while without $^*$ represents the retraining on the two datasets.
+For models RRID, STD-Net, and DTNet, we adapt their network architectures according to their papers and retrain them on the datasets.
+Our model surpasses all these models, only inferior to OSEDiff in LPIPS, which has nearly 1B parameters.